EBISPOT/RDF-platform/documentation/infrastructure.md

 ---
 ## Infrastructure

-Most of the services on the RDF platform are hosted by EMBL-EBI (with the exception of the UniProt SPARQL endpoint, which is hosted by SIB).
-This page gives an overview of the major components of the EMBL-EBI RDF services.
+The RDF platform is hosted by EMBL-EBI (UniProt SPARQL endpoint is hosted by SIB).
+This page gives an overview of the major components of the EMBL-EBI RDF infrastructure.

 We serve all requests through a load-balanced redundant stack of software and hardware components.
 Thus, should a fault occur in one of the hardware or software components, service can be maintained.
 We use a virtualised infrastructure.